 II (which addresses SAR activities) in Article 2.5.3 states that meetings are held at least once a year.
 It is understood that the daily administration of the Plan is carried out by the national institutions of France and Spain respectively, identified in Paragraph 1.6.2.
 AMT Agreement does not envisage any permanent administration of the Agreement and the Plan, but the Plan states in Article 2.4 that (i) "the competent national authorities meet once a year to examine questions relating to the implementation of the Plan, the organization of training and/or exercises and other relevant questions", and that (iii) "regular annual meetings are held successively in each Party, in alphabetical order.
 The host country authority prepares the agenda in liaison with the other Parties and issues a report of the meeting.
-It also provides secretarial and other logistical support necessary for the smooth running of the SRCP is carried out by the competent national authorities identified in Article 2.2 of the Plan.
+It also provides secretarial and other logistical support necessary for the smooth running of the meeting.".
+It is understood that the routine administration of the Agreement and of the SRCP is carried out by the competent national authorities identified in Article 2.2 of the Plan.